 A notification to pay a debt that and a notification of serving must be served to debtor according to same formalities that apply to serving a subpoena.
 Then it is possible to apply to the District Court for a confirmation that the judgment can be executed in Iceland.
 The District Court needs a certified copy of the judgment, with the inscription that it is enforceable in the home state, together with a proof that a notification to pay the debt has been served to debtor accordingly.

-How many registries in Iceland for businesses? (i.e. UK just has 1 central registry)
+How many companies registries in Iceland for businesses (i.e. UK has just 1 central registry)?

 1 Official business registry ,”Fyrirtækjaskrá ríkisskattstjóra”